jensarps/css-shader/README.md

 CSS-Shader is a wrapper that allows to easily set CSS shaders via JavaScript.

-It allows you to set and modify shader properties convieniently, without having to forge that complicated CSS String yourself.
+It allows you to set and modify shader properties conveniently, without having to forge that complicated CSS String yourself.

 This, it enables to easily build tools like the CSS-Shader Playground.

-In addition, it provides an animate() method, wich executes the shaders in a loop using requestAnimationFrame.
+In addition, it provides an animate() method, which executes the shaders in a loop using requestAnimationFrame.

 #Demo